ProcessorMicro/bash-functions/README.md

 # = Modify the following copyright information as appropriate. =
 ```

-- You may want to edit the file `/etc/profile.d/GET-ARGS-GLOBAL-DEFAULTS.sh` and change the value of the environment variable `_GET_ARGS_GLOBAL_HELP_DEFAULT_` as instructed there.
+- You may want to edit the file `/etc/profile.d/GET-ARGS-GLOBAL-DEFAULTS.sh` and change the value of the global environment variables as instructed in the script.

 #### Step 5
 There are three ways to implement the installed package.